Is it illegal to drive while wearing headphones?

 Driving in headphones

 Careless driving can be punished by a police officer with an on-the-spot fine of £100.
-This is accompanied by a driving licence endorsement of three points.
+This is accompanied by a driving licence endorsement of three points, which will likely increase the cost of your car insurance the following year.

 More serious offences could be referred to court.
-This can result in a fine of up to £5,000, nine penalty points or even a driving ban.
+They can result in a fine of up to £5,000, nine penalty points or even a total driving ban.

-It means that although no specific law prevents the wearing of headphones while driving, it could still result in offences being committed
+So while no specific law prevents the wearing of headphones while driving, doing so could still result in offences being committed

-Listening to music through car speakers, if loud enough to be distracting, could run the risk of committing the same offences.
+Listening to music through the car’s built-in speakers, if loud enough to be distracting, could also run the risk of committing the same offences.

 Other countries around the world have acted to tackle the hazard of headphones.
 In 2015, France made it illegal for any driver, rider or cyclist to wear sound-emitting devices – punishable by a fine or a three-point endorsement on their driving licence.